 Fates of Pyruvate

 Pyruvate is a versatile molecule which feeds into numerous pathways.
-After glycolysis, it can be converted to acetyl CoA for complete oxidation by entering the citric acid cycle and oxidative phosphorylation.
-It can also be converted to lactate which enters the Cori cycle in absence of mitochondria or oxygen or used in ketogenesis where acetyl CoA can instead be used to make ketones when glucose levels are low.
-Finally, acetyl CoA can be used to make fatty acids in states of high energy.
+After glycolysis, it can be converted to acetyl-CoA, which has numerous metabolic destinations, including the TCA cycle.
+It can also be converted into lactate, which enters the Cori cycle in absence of mitochondria or oxygen.

 Other Important Pathway Interactions

 DHAP, an intermediate of glycolysis, can be converted to glycerol phosphate in the liver and adipose tissue.
 This can feed into biosynthetic pathways, such as triglyceride and phospholipid biosynthesis, which also recycles NADH.
 1,3-BPG can also be converted to 2,3-BPG in red blood cells to alter the affinity of haemoglobin for O2.